 "I said: 'O Messenger of Allah, I do not see you fasting any month as much as Sha’ban.'
 He said: 'That is a month to which people do not pay much attention, between Rajab and Ramadan.
 It is a month in which the deeds are taken up to the Lord of the worlds, and I like that my deeds be taken up when I am fasting."'

-As the holy month of Ramadan approaches, we could ready ourselves by making a bunch of preparations.
+As the holy month of Ramadan approaches, we can ready ourselves by making a bunch of preparations.
 We could make a timetable or a daily schedule of what to do in Ramadan, plan meal preps, and many others to set us in the mood of welcoming the month of Ramadan!

 Ibn Rajab Al-Hanbali related in his book, Lataif al-Ma'arif, that the companions would supplicate for a safe journey to Ramadan for six months.
 After Ramadan, they would continue to pray for another six months, asking Allah to accept the acts of worship that they performed throughout the holy month.
-We can say the following dua:
+We can recite the following dua:

 اللَّهُمَّ بَارِكْ لَنَا فِي رَجَب، وَشَعْبَانَ، وَبَلِّغْنَا رَمَضَانَ